AnantharamanLab/TYMEFLIES_Viral/Host_prediction/README.md

 1) Get into each species cluster to see if any genomes have already got hits, then expand the host prediction to all the members within this species.

-2) Only use prophage, AMG host prediction, and "blast" or "CRISPR"-based iPHoP results to get other vOTU (species) member host prediction.
+2) Use prophage, AMG host prediction, and iPHoP results to get other vOTU (species) member host prediction.

-The overlapped host taxonomies were solved down to the genus level based on the following priority:
+The overlapped host taxonomies were solved down to the family level based on the following priority:

 1) provirus within a host genome; 2) AMG match to host genome; 3) iPHoP result; 4) derived from species host taxonomy

 [script] 06.Host_prediction.step5.integrate_all_results.pl